 d.
 Never prepay 100% before production.
 By doing so, you remove the supplier’s incentive to remake or repair defective or non-compliant items.

 e.
 Most Trading Companies also require you to pay a deposit about 30 days before delivery to Port of Loading (in China).
-The reason is simply that most Trading Companies in China don’t have ready-made products in stock but is rather subcontracting your order to a local factory.
+The reason is simply that most Trading Companies in China don’t have ready-made products in stock but are rather subcontracting your order to a local factory.

 Letter of Credit (L/C)

 Unlike T/T, a Letter of Credit enables the buyer to add an extra layer of security, by forcing the supplier to fulfill certain, pre-determined, requirements before the funds are transferred.
-The key point here is that no deposit payment is required, which vastly reduce the risks on the buyer’s side.
+The key point here is that no deposit payment is required, which vastly reduces the risks on the buyer’s side.

 The question, when paying by Letter of Credit, is under which conditions the payment shall be ‘released’.

 The bank will automatically release the funds to the supplier and then credit the buyer, automatically once these conditions have been fulfilled.

 Bank personnel is not industry experts.
 Once they have received the required documentation, the money is transferred.

 It’s entirely up to the buyer and seller to negotiate which specific documents the latter must provide before the transaction is made.
 A few examples of such conditions are listed below: